 Building a fit for the future hospice gives us an opportunity to create something special for our community; a place in which we can continue to provide the very best care, support and lasting life memories for patients, families and whānau for many years to come.

 The design of our new home will be better for patients, families and whānau.
-As well as a 10-bed inpatient unit, there will be rooms designed and equipped for day services, clinics, therapeutic activities, quiet reflection, group support and education.
+As well as an 8-bed inpatient unit, there will be rooms designed and equipped for day services, clinics, therapeutic activities, quiet reflection, group support and education.
 It will also accommodate our expanding community nursing, family support and administration teams.